citation-file-format/citation-file-format/index.md

   license&#x2011;url             String (*URL*)                   The URL of the license text under which a work is licensed

-  locfrom                     Integer                          The line of code in the file where the work starts
+  loc-start                    Integer                          The line of code in the file where the work starts

-  locto                       Integer                          The line of code in the file where the work ends
+  loc-end                     Integer                          The line of code in the file where the work ends

   nihmsid                     String                           The NIHMSID of a work